Wednesday, May 24, 2023

 Meanwhile, Mak is determined to help out the war effort in a more meaningful way then driving a jeep.
 He begs to be sent to the front so he can help his friends Kaz and Whitey but is refused.
 When the lieutenant he drives for, abandons his orders to go to the front at Bruyeres, Mak and Harry decide to push on and find themselves in a deadly situation that sees them going missing and almost costs them their lives.

 At home, Mari and her parents learn only bits and pieces of what is going on overseas, further adding to Mari's stress.
 With a second telegram, Mari is certain Mak is dead, leading to a serious crisis.
-Once Mak's situation is clarified, the Asai family make a decision for their future, leading Mari to have hope that life will be better.
+Once Mak's situation is clarified, the Asai family make a decision for their future, Mari begins to hope that life will be better.

 Discussion

-The narrative story focuses on a Japanese-American family, the Asai's, sent to Manzanar prison camp and is told from the point of view of the ten-year-old daughter, Mari who decides to take a vow of silence both to punish her father and to protect her beloved brother Mak who has enlisted in the U.S. Army.
+The narrative story focuses on a Japanese-American family, the Asai's, sent to Manzanar prison camp and is told from the point of view of their ten-year-old daughter, Mari who decides to take a vow of silence both to punish her father and to protect her beloved brother Mak who has enlisted in the U.S. Army.
 Mari's narrative exposes the reality of life in Manzanar, showing the suffering Japanese American families endured but also highlighting their determination and resiliency in the face of racism and injustice.
 Mari's family who were farmers in Florin, California have lost their home and all their possessions.
 They live in dusty, cold barracks, surrounded by barbed wire.
 Even orphans and the elderly are incarcerated.

 Mari struggles to cope with her older brother Mak enlisting and what seems like a lack of understanding by her father.
 The camp conditions, stress and worry about her brother and their future, lead her to become seriously ill.
 But Mari's real crisis comes when she believes a second telegram is about Mak having died and she climbs into the rafters of the old camouflage factory.
 She is almost seriously injured but saved by her father.